dmulyalin/salt-nornir-docker/readme.md

     password: nornir
 ```

-Modify it accordingly to list details for network devices you planning to manage.
+Once ready, modify it accordingly to list details for network devices you planning to manage.

 Each time `SALT/master/pillar/nrp1.sls` pillar file modified, need to restart salt-minion container to pick up
 updated inventory data - `docker restart salt-minion_nrp1`.

-Platform attribute value is mandatory as it indicates what type of driver to use for device managing, here is a list where to find them:
+Platform attribute value is mandatory as connections plugins need it to understand what type of driver to use for
+device managing, here is a list where to find `platform` attribute values:

 - Netmiko `plaform` attribute [values](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md#supported-ssh-device_type-values)
 - NAPALM `plaform` attribute [values](https://napalm.readthedocs.io/en/latest/support/)